nccgroup/ScoutSuite/container/docker/README.md

 ## Overview

 This image is an Ubuntu based container that comes with all pre-requisite software required to run ScoutSuite.
 It's based on the Ubuntu 20.04 docker base.
-The current version of ScoutSuite installed in the [DockerHub image](https://hub.docker.com/r/rossja/ncc-scoutsuite) is: `Scout Suite 5.8.1`

 The following CLI tools are also installed: